RhymerJ123/Rhodococcus-Shap/README.md

-# BE491 Lecture 17: Dimension Reduction
+# Shap plots and table